rakesh2009/News-articles-clustering/README.md

 Purpose:

-The purpose of this project is to gain insights in
+The purpose of this project is to gain insights & help others in
 a) Pratical implementation - Clustering of News articles with the help of K-Means alogarithm for finding the suitable & related topics clusters
 b) Dimensionality reduction using PCA.